 Feature introduction

 Cloud Backup periodically backs up data in your production environment.
 If the data in your production environment is contaminated by viruses, the corresponding data in backup vaults also carries viruses.
 If you restore data from a backup vault to your production environment and the files used for restoration are infected with viruses, the restoration will cause secondary pollution to the production environment.
 This significantly affects the timeliness of disaster recovery and causes business losses.
-Cloud Backup provides the backup point virus detection feature.
-This feature allows you to restore data from pure and secure backup points.
+Cloud Backup provides the backup point virus detection feature to help you restore data from pure and secure backup points.
 This feature supports:

 Automatic detection based on a backup policy: When you configure a backup policy, you can enable the Backup Point Virus Detection feature.
 Cloud Backup then automatically detects viruses on the backup data after each scheduled backup is completed.
 This way, you can understand the risks of backup files at each backup point and efficiently select secure files for data restoration.